 When you're searching for a newborn photographer there are tonnes of options out there.
 One question to consider is: studio vs. lifestyle?
 What is the best newborn photography style?
-The truth is, there is no one right answer.
-Each style has it's unique benefits, and thankfully there are many talented photographers for each of these styles in Toronto and the GTA who specialize in these genres.
+The truth is, there is no right answer.
+Each style has it's unique benefits, and thankfully there are many talented photographers in Toronto and the GTA who specialize in these genres.

 Here are a couple key differences between studio and lifestyle newborn photography: